Coogee Hotel: Sports and racing

 Powell's early years were focused on sports in the area.
 He encouraged local clubs to meet in the hotel or to modify their routes in order to pass by.
 He offered prizes to be given by the clubs in their competitions, and once awarded a prize to the first participant in a marathon race to pass the hotel.
 Cycling, cricket, hunting and shooting clubs all used the hotel as a base or a rest point in the first decade of the twentieth century.

 He developed an unregistered racecourse on the land to the rear of the hotel, and held the first race on Easter Saturday, 1899.
 Four races were run: maiden pony race, handicap pony race, Galloway Handicap, and Coogee Stakes Handicap.
 Powell donated all the prizes himself.
-The racecourse was shaped like a tennis racket, with the handle being the home strait, and the races were treated as a day out for many local families who came to picnic on the hill above the hotel.
+The racecourse was shaped like a tennis racket, with the handle being the home straight, and the races were treated as a day out for many local families who came to picnic on the hill above the hotel.

-The racecourse was in operation for less than five years, run by Powell between 1899-1900, and by a local racing syndicate from 1903-1904.
+The racecourse was in operation for less than five years, run by Powell between 1899 and 1900, and by a local racing syndicate from 1903 to 1904.